Boonie Bears: To the Rescue: Plot

-Vick, who was devastated when he discovers his house ransacked by bears, was relieved to have Lola gone.
-His past animosity against them gets the better of him in a nightmare, and he storms off to rescue her, unaware of the events occurred in his absence.
+Vick, who was devastated when he discovers his cabin ransacked by bears, was relieved to have Lola gone.
+His past animosity against them gets the better of him in a nightmare, and he storms off to rescue her after discovering a claw mark on the door thinking that briar and bramble came to kidnapped Lola, unaware of the events occurred in his absence.
 The bears and Vick have a tense standoff and brief scuffle inside the tree while Lola suddenly succumbs to a fever, forcing Vick to rush her home.
 The brothers attempt to help Vick also, with Bramble inadvertently thwarting Maurice and Arnold.
 After repeated failures, Arnold and Maurice' unseen employer decides to take matters into his own hands.

 Vick and the Bears come to an alliance with Lola's presence as the three constantly organize activities to entertain her, with the former even constructing an aerial bicycle while the bears follow them around in Vick's truck.
 Soon, mercenaries appear and attempt to capture Lola.
 While Vick attempts to dodge them, Briar and Bramble make use of their pyrotechnics and appropriate enemy equipment to fight them off, with Briar even indirectly incinerating a hostile blimp.
 Despite their best efforts, Vick and Lola were knocked out, snagged by Maurice and Arnold.
 The bears notice the stolen police car driving away and follow them in Vick's abandoned bike.

 Vick was taken to the headquarters of a corporate enterprise, where their leader reveals himself as the mastermind behind Lola's disappearance: Lola was an orphan adopted by his deceased father, his predecessor.
 He desires to reclaim the inheritance passed to Lola, having sensed the fortune sealed in a vault only unlocked by her.
 Maurice and Arnold were amongst many working for him.
 Lola ends up tearing off his toupee, and Vick mocks him for being bald.

 Briar and Bramble, having pursued the thugs to company grounds, sneak into a nearby warehouse.
 While mostly silent, the brothers accidentally alert a group of armed guards playing Majong and barely survive the ensuing pursuit under gunfire.
 Defeating them with disguises and a duet, the bears discover Vick and Lola's location.
 Briar sends Bramble to alert the authorities, and a nearby crane catches his eye.
 Bramble smashes the wrecking ball and Briar into the building, then slides down to assist.
 The CEO, Maurice and Arnold flee, leaving the bodyguards to stop the trio.
 Vick frees himself, and the bears easily pummel their opposition.